Time for reverse innovation

 These markets present a far different challenge, however, than did the Japanese and European markets over the past 50 years.
 “They are fundamentally different as a customer base than those traditional customer bases.
 You only have to look at the income per capita.
 The average per capita income in India is $1,000 – just $200 in rural India, whereas it is $44,000 in the US.
 There is no product designed for the US that you can take and adapt to rural India where the mass market per capita income is $200.

-“Instead, you need reverse innovation, where you start by assessing customers’ needs in these emerging markets, rather than assuming that you only need to make alterations to existing products.
-Of course, as your local growth teams develop products for the local markets, they still remain connected to the global resources and technology of the global organisation.”
+“Instead, you need to reverse innovation, where you start by assessing customers’ needs in these emerging markets, rather than assuming that you only need to make alterations to existing products.
+Of course, as your local growth teams develop products for the local markets, they still remain connected to the global resources and technology of the global organization.”

 Bringing innovation home